On visit to Southeast Asia’s largest mosque, Pope says battling climate change and religious extremism a common cause - KESQ

 “Even my wife has a different religion, she is Muslim, while I am Catholic,” he told CNN.

-Francis’ Indonesia visit follows his visits to Egypt, Morocco, and the United Arab Emirates, with the latter marking the first time a pope had travelled to the Arabian Peninsula.
-While in Abu Dhabi in 2019, he signed a historic declaration on interfaith co-operation with the Grand Imam of Al-Azhar, Sheikh Ahmed al-Tayeb, the leading Sunni Muslim leader.
+Francis’ Indonesia visit follows trips to other majority-Muslim nations such as Egypt, Morocco and the United Arab Emirates, with the latter marking the first time a pope had travelled to the Arabian Peninsula.
+While in Abu Dhabi in 2019, he signed a historic declaration on inter-faith co-operation with the Grand Imam of Al-Azhar, Sheikh Ahmed al-Tayeb, the leading Sunni Muslim leader.

 The-CNN-Wire